LawrenceMiao/NoteVision/dataset/note-labeling/labeling-instructions/README.md

 ## 2. Drawing Bounding Boxes
 Click <ins>E</ins>dit -> Create Rectangle.
 After this, the cursor should be cross shaped.
 Zoom in on the image for a more accurate bounding.
 ### Labeling Measures
+[image]
+A measure is defined by the top and bottom ends of the staves and the left and right vertical lines.

+[image]
+ Click on the top-left corner of the measure.
+[image]
+Move the mouse to the bottom-right corner and click down.
+[image] A pop-up window will appear.
 ### Labeling Noteheads
 ## 3. Saving Changes
 Click <ins>F</ins>ile -> <ins>S</ins>ave.